dotnet/docs-mobile/docs/android/messages/index.md

 ## XA6xxx: Internal tools

-## XA7xxx: Unhandled MSBuild Exceptions
+## XAccc7xxx: Unhandled MSBuild Exceptions

 Exceptions that have not been gracefully handled yet.
 Ideally these will be fixed or replaced with better errors in the future.

 These take the form of `XACCC7NNN`, where `CCC` is a 3 character code denoting the MSBuild Task that is throwing the exception, and `NNN` is a 3 digit number indicating the type of the unhandled `Exception`.

-## XA8xxx: Linker Step Errors

-+ [XA8000/IL8000](xa8000.md): Could not find Android Resource '@anim/enterfromright'.
-Please update @(AndroidResource) to add the missing resource.

 **Tasks:**
 * `A2C` - `Aapt2Compile`